AlexWheeler/blog/_posts/2017-09-16-monorepos.markdown

 ```ruby
 gem.files = `git ls-files`.split("\n") - ignored_files + ['lib/flipper/version.rb']
 ```

+And there we have it.
+Flipper::Adapters::ActiveRecord is undefined because although the source exists in the monorepo, the bundled flipper gem does not include it when published.
+Thanks monorepo.

 Big shoutout to `Orbyt` for opening an awesome issue and submitting a [PR](https://github.com/jnunemaker/flipper/commit/5761282a4b47acba7faee4c706be7227d31467d5) that improves